Saadat-Antor/automated-external-data-routing--FastAPI-n8n-/README.md

 For technical auditing, please review the following core structural files:

 * `schemas.py` - Demonstrates strict data validation and type-checking using Pydantic, proving the system's resilience against malformed external data.
-* `main.py` *(or your core routing file)* - Showcases the asynchronous FastAPI endpoints designed to receive and process the n8n payloads efficiently.
+* `main.py`  - Showcases the asynchronous FastAPI endpoints designed to receive and process the n8n payloads efficiently.
-* `n8n-workflow-export.json` - The raw JSON export of the orchestration pipeline, demonstrating complex node-based logic, batching, and API interactions.

 ---